theRealBitcoinClub/TARIFA.CASH---Prototype/README.md

 It is a Single Page App, including a Service Worker for caching and it is installable as PWA (Progressive Web App)

+It uses the BITBOX SDK to grab the current BCH Price and it uses the datacash lib by unwriter to send the transaction.

+All transactions are also being sent to MEMO.CASH, so when people consume everyone can see it!

 The project is hosted on https://tarifa.cash

 You can login and then you can charge with the provided QR-Code